 Patients referred to Prof. Sharpe have already suffered long term lifestyle impacts.
 However, once in her care, her success with her patients; in particular complex vestibular patients and those with refractory dizziness, is renown and attracts patients from all parts of Australia and overseas.
 This reflects her dedication, enquiring mind, creativity, and unyielding commitment to the betterment of her patients, and professional education in vestibular disorders and vestibular rehabilitation.

-Over the years, Prof. Sharpe has been and continues to be at the forefront of adopting new technologies early into her Centre, after monitoring and observing their approval for medical use, thereby ensuring her patients receive the most advanced, state of the art equipment, including for example, the Infrared DVD Oculography Frenzel Goggles and video Head Impulse Test (v-HIT).
+Over the years, Prof. Sharpe has been and continues to be at the forefront of adopting new technologies early into her Centre, after monitoring and observing their approval for medical use, thereby ensuring her patients receive the most advanced, state of the art equipment, including for example, the Infrared Video Oculography Frenzel Goggles and video Head Impulse Test (v-HIT).

 While seen as cutting edge, these tools are an essential part of modern assessment of vestibular disorders, taking the guesswork out of diagnosis and treatment.
 Prof. Sharpe uses this equipment because it is objective, accurate, reliable, an efficient use of time and ease to administer.